-However, occasionally it may be hardware related, since processing and showing many units at once can slow a game down considerably to the point where it runs really choppy, particularly on high graphic settings, hence the need to limit how many units one can have at any given time.
+It may be hardware related.
+Doing rendering, AI, collision, etc. for many units at once can slow a game down, particularly on high graphics settings, resulting in a need to limit how many units the player may have at any given time.
 Since developers have to take console hardware limitations into account, or multiple PC configurations, they will usually try to balance between gameplay, and allowing the game to still run smoothly.

 .
-When applied to temporary things like active bullets, it's One Bullet at a Time.
+When applied to temporary things like active bullets, it's One Bullet at a Time

 open/close all folders